hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Usage: `hadoop fs -setrep [-R] [-w] <numReplicas> <path> `

 Changes the replication factor of a file.
 If *path* is a directory then the command recursively changes the replication factor of all files under the directory tree rooted at *path*.
+The EC files will be ignored when executing this command.

 Options: